-To clear an existing namespace root, click on the namespace root Package in the Browser window and deselect the 'Develop > Preferences > Options > Set as Namespace Root' ribbon option right-click on the namespace and select the 'Locate Package in Browser' option.
+To clear an existing namespace root, click on the namespace root Package in the Browser window and deselect the 'Develop > Source Code > Options > Set as Namespace Root' ribbon option in Browser' option.

-To view a list of namespaces, select the 'Configure > Reference Data > Settings > Namespace Roots' ribbon option; the 'Namespaces' dialog displays.
-If you double-click on a namespace in the list, the Package is highlighted in the Browser window; alternatively,
+To view a list of namespaces, select the 'Settings > Reference Data > Settings > Namespace Roots' ribbon option; the 'Namespaces' dialog displays.
+If you double-click on a namespace in the list, the Package is highlighted in the Browser window; alternatively, right-click on the namespace and select the 'Locate Package